 After studying the operation of the VIP system, SCOTT presented a fully automated system – including three robots, a pallet dispenser, a twin shuttle, a three-vision system, a fully automated HMI, an automated pallet strapping system and a pallet stretching machine – which were all controlled by one central motor control centre from Rockwell Automation.

 In the VIP Packaging plant, plastic bottles are continuously transported on the conveyor to the palletising line, where they are picked up by the robot and stacked in the pallet.
 Sensors are used to count the required quantity of bottles for each layer of packaging.
 Once a layer is complete, the robot picks up a plastic slip sheet and places it on top of the layer of bottles.
 This process is repeated until the pallet is full; the robot then places a timber sheet on top of the pallet to keep the bottles in place.

-According to Merv Shirazi, project manager at Machinery Automation and Robotics, “The design of the grippers or claws on the robot arm was critical to the efficiency of the palletising process.
+According to Merv Shirazi, Project Manager at SCOTT Automation + Robotics, “The design of the grippers or claws on the robot arm was critical to the efficiency of the palletising process.

 “When the plastic bottles stand up, we needed to make sure that they were in correct position; because if one bottle slipped or fell out of place, a domino effect could occur and hundreds of bottles could then fall, which would not only create a safety hazard that would need attention, but it would also mean that the whole pallet would have to be rejected,” he explained.

 To stop the bottles that are packed in the pallet from breaking or slipping, the pallet is automatically wrapped in clear plastic.
 Each pallet is then transported by shuttle to the loading dock and the empty pallet is returned.

 It’s all under control